top of page

 You have experience in close-quarters unarmed brawls, and know how to deal heavy blows with just about anything.

 • You have proficiency with unarmed strikes and improvised weapons.
+Your unarmed strikes and improvised weapons deal 1d6 damage if not already higher.

 • You can deal bludgeoning damage with any melee weapon.